artshllk/artshllk/README.md

 ---

-### 💡 Experience Highlights

-- 🚀 Migrated ~2000 E2E tests from Cypress to Playwright, along with other lower-level tests to more suitable tools, reducing flakes and improving reliability
-- 🧠 Designed and implemented reusable GitHub Actions to streamline CI/CD workflows
-- 🧪 Led end-to-end testing efforts including mocking APIs and eliminating flakiness in large codebase
-- 📘 Wrote internal documentation and best practices for using Playwright
-- 🧩 Built and maintained UI components based on Figma designs in React projects

----

 ### ✍️ Articles & Writing

 I actively share knowledge and lessons learned through blog posts and articles focused on real-world testing challenges: